NaomiRTorres/node-db1-guided/README.md

 - [ ] fork and clone this repository.
 - [ ] **CD into the folder** where you cloned **your fork**.
 - [ ] type `npm i` to download dependencies.

+## NOTES
+- npm i knex splite3  -> this will install knex